 Online courses provide the convenience of instruction that allows students to study from their own location and on their own schedule.
-Many of the college's courses are available online, as are Certificates, Associate Degrees, and the Bachelor of Arts degree in Early Childhood Education.
+Many of the college's courses are available online, as are certificates, associate degrees, and bachelor's degrees.
 Course work may include weekly online discussions, readings, and individual or group assignments.
 As in face-to-face courses, instructors require students to demonstrate mastery of subject area through exams, course projects, and research papers.